-The International Council of Kinetography Laban was founded in England in 1959 and has about one hundred active members and fellows from more than twenty-five countries around the world.
+The International Council of Kinetography Laban was founded in England in 1959.
+It currently has around sixty active members and fellows from across the continents.

 Its members practice the system of movement and dance notation originated by Rudolf Laban, known as Kinetography Laban or Labanotation.
 This system is one of the major method of movement notation used in the documentation of, education about, and research into, human movement.